 “My soul clings to you; your right hand upholds me.”
 Psalm 63:8

 My prayer for you today is that you will earnestly seek your Heavenly Father.
 I pray your soul thirsts for Him and your body longs for Him.
 I pray the dry and weary lands in your life and your heart will be showered with His love, bringing to you refreshment and new growth.
 Like rain reviving a dry and weary land, may each part of your life become a beautiful, well-watered garden.
+I pray one day soon you will see the hard times you are facing right now as a passage way to the abundant life He is about to give to you.
+And I pray you will never give up believing in His love and power for you.
 In Jesus mighty and precious name, Amen.

 30 Days of Praising God Through Your Hard Time

 Recently we published the new I Exalt Thee Bible Study

 Through it we are learning that our heartbreaks and hard times are often an avenue to God’s great plan for us.